0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/transaction-life-cycle/batch-sequencing.md

 The data availability of the L2 transactions is guaranteed because the data of each batch can be recovered from the calldata of the sequencing transaction, which is not part of the contract storage but is part of the L1 state.

-Finally a `SequenceBatches` event is emitted.
+Finally a `SequenceBatches` event emits.

 ```solidity
 event SequenceBatches (uint64 indexed numBatch)